 Typical eligibility criteria for invoice financingAlmost any trading business can access invoice financing, from sole traders to growing SMEs.
 As long as you are a B2B company – i.e. your customers are other businesses – you are eligible for some kind of invoice financing.

 UK providers of invoice financing

-“The Facflow facility that we have with Invoice Discounting has also been invaluable.
+“I would recommend it to any growing business.”“The Facflow facility that we have with Invoice Discounting has also been invaluable.
 It allows us to monitor our cash receipts and we can access it 24 hours a day, seven days a week.
 It works in real time and there aren’t any delays in showing financial information so it helps us monitor cash flow effectively.”

 What to watch out for with invoice financingThe fees associated with invoice financing mean that you limit your profitability.
 You really need to ask yourself, “how badly do I need this cash advance?”.
 An invoice finance facility could also limit access to other forms of business funding, as an unsecured loan will affect your credit rating.
 Invoice financing can be expensive, and other forms of financing, such as a business overdraft, may be more suitable for a company that can foresee a cash flow shortfall in the near future.
 Are you a consumer business?
 As invoice finance providers typically only serve B2B companies, those looking to sell consumer invoices may struggle to find a financier. [article id=”127492″ title=”SME Debt Funding Guide”]

 Share this story